ome/ngff-spec/ngff_spec/contribute.md

 ## Building the documentation

 Build and inspect changes to the documentation before submitting a PR.
-To do so, you first need to install the necessary dependecies:
+To do so, you first need to install the necessary dependencies:

 ```bash
 pip install -r requirements.txt